webdevbrian/LazyFormFuzz/README.md

 A bookmarklet for filling HTML forms with random data.
 Data is generated from regular expressions, using [RandExp](https://github.com/fent/randexp.js).

+## Edited by Brian Kinney - Adding more specific form text and tweaks

 ## Browser Support
 IE 8+, Firefox, Chrome, Opera (Presto and Blink), and Safari